datastax/csharp-driver/README.md

 You can use the project [Mailing list][mailinglist] or create a ticket on the [Jira issue tracker][jira].
 Additionally, you can ask questions on [DataStax Community][community].

-## Upgrading from previous versions or from the DSE C# driver
+## Upgrading from previous versions

 If you are upgrading from previous versions of the driver, [visit the Upgrade Guide][upgrade-guide].

-If you are upgrading from the [DSE C# driver][dse-driver] (which has been unified with this driver), there's also a section related to this on the [Upgrade Guide][upgrade-guide-dse].

 ## Basic Usage